patmejia/contrails_vision/README.md

 <div style="background-color: #1f1f1f; color: #f2f2f2; padding: 10px; border-radius: 5px;">
   <h3>If you found this repository helpful...</h3>
   <p>Please consider starring this repository to help others find it.
-Your support helps me maintain and develop high-quality code and pursue my career in data analytics.
-Feedback is always appreciated.
+Feedback and contributions are appreciated.
 Thank you for reading this study.
-I hope you found it insightful and wish you all the best in your data science journey.</p>
+Wishing you all the best in your journey.</p>
   <h4>
   <p style="text-align: right;">
   <a href="https://github.com/patmejia"> - pat [¬º-°]¬ </a>